kawu/hhu-dl-materials-2019/python-refresher/README.md

     # End of the body of the "for i" loop
 ```

 This is pretty neat, but can lead to errors.
-For instance, be careful about
+For instance, be careful to use
-using four spaces (rather than tabs) for indentation!
-Your editor will
+four spaces (rather than tabs) for indentation!
+Your editor will normally take
-normally take care of that, though.
+care of that, though.

 Whitespace is ignored inside parentheses and brackets, which allows to make the
 code more readable and deal with long code lines.